On-page optimization is a bunch of methods and best practices for your website to make them SEO-friendly and enhance your rankings.

 - Image File Size

 Lots of images slow down your website’s page load speed.
 Load speed is a key ranking factor for both mobile and desktop searches.
-So, ensure to make a compressed and reduce image size (preferably under 70 kb).
+So, ensure to make a compressed and reduced image size (preferably under 70 kb).

 - Image Filename

-In general, Google bot can’t ‘view’ images like humans.
+In general, Google bots can’t ‘view’ images like humans.
 They need the following text to comprehend what the image is all about.
 Better write a descriptive filename for those images on your website, including keywords.